newatoms/guides/understand-conten-marketing/readme.md

 ### Branding

-Branding is loading a name with connotation.
-The problem with branding is that it has always been the necessity of showing your name in something that is supposed to call on emotions.
+Branding is loading a name with connotation (emotional association).
+When something speaks to your emotions, the incentive of the sender is extremely important.
+The moment we realize that what we are feeling is constructed by someone with a certain (comercial) goal in mind that is not in line with the message and our emotions, we often feel cheated.

-The use of your name shows you did not make this out of the kindness of your heart, but rather to influence the way people think about you, which in turn greatly influences the way they think about what they see.
+The use of your name shows you did not make this out of the kindness of your heart, but rather to influence the way people think about you, which in turn greatly influences the way they think about what they see, often making it feel manipulative and petty.

 If you don't show your name, people don't know who the sender is, which defeats the purpose.
 We have been trying to work around this for quite a while, making phased campaigns which reveal the sender in a later phase, making the sender the “sponsor” of a message using product placement and sponsoring of events and organisations.